open-joinbase/joinbase.io/content/docs/getting-started/quick-start_enterprise.md

 ## Add Users

-joinbase system follows the philosophy of whitelist.
+JoinBase system follows the philosophy of whitelist.
 Even you have started a server, you can do nothing if you do not explicit allow.

 So, in the next step, you should add some user via our [`base_admin`](/docs/references/mgmt#base_admin) tool.